kathirmeyyappan/edge-detector/README.md

 # From-scratch Image Processing Algorithm Implementations
 This is a collection image processing algorithms, implemented from scratch in python.
 Most of the algorithms are straightforward, save for Canny Edge Detection.
-As my process description may be lacking, please see [here](https://en.wikipedia.org/wiki/Canny_edge_detector) for more infor about it.
+As my process description may be lacking, please see [here](https://en.wikipedia.org/wiki/Canny_edge_detector) for more info about it.
 Image handling is done with the PIL library and computation is with NumPy.

 ## Table of Contents